-Tuples are fixed-length arrays, where each element in the array can have a different type.
+Basic tuples are fixed-length arrays, where each element in the array can have a different type.
 Tuples are a data structure that is provided by the TypeScript compiler implemented using regular JavaScript arrays in the compiled code.
 Listing 9-10 shows how tuples are defined and used.
+(There is a more complex type of tuple that I describe shortly.)